mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 ![](/assets/jpg/IMG_1307-366x550.jpeg 20.2KM COMPLETE, 22 TO GO)
 Mentally, I am treating this first loop of _Penticton_ as a recon-mission; a preview of _"the real race"_ happening in a couple hours.

 The south end of _Main Street_ becomes _Skaka Lake Road_ and where I thought I'd be looking at those box stores, I only see people.
 I get the sense that the crowds lining the street at this end of the course are predominantly locals.
-There are lot's of people out cheers us on.
+There are lot's of people out cheering us on.

 Northbound again, I see Kevin making his way south.
 I give him a cheer and he cheers back.
 How has he not passed me yet?

 _Lakeshore Drive_ and the sidewalks are packed, Lot's of cheering as fast kids are finishing up on the Red Carpet.
 Keep going, my time will come.

+_"Gatorade?"_
-_"Gatorade?"_   I am handed a cup and I put it down the hatch.
+I am handed a cup and I put it down the hatch.
 The residual carbonation, the acidity both hit the back of my throat.
 It is Pepsi.
 My stomach reacts and it is very uncomfortable.
-With 17 kilometres of run still in front of me, I am turning off auto-pilot and going into problem solving mode.
+With 17 kilometres of run course in front of me, I am turning off auto-pilot and going into problem solving mode.
 <!---->
 My plan was to slowly consume a gel during the time between Aid Stations.
-That plan is is no longer an option.
+That plan is tossed.

-The entire distance to the southern end of the course, I have been fighting back the urge to vomit that cola.
+The entire distance back to the southern end of the course, I have been fighting back the urge to vomit that cola.
 In my hand is an opened, but barely consumed Maurten packet.
 It has been there for the last 3 Aid Stations; time to toss it into the trash.

 Less than 10 kilometres to go and the sun has just dipped below _Blue Mountain_.
 I am sure Kevin has been saving himself for a kick to the finish.
 After he catches me, I will give myself permission to walk for a little bit.

 5 kilometres to go and I spot Carina in the crowd again.
 We make a plan to meet at the finish line in 30 minutes.
 She's going for a pizza and a glass of wine, I set off to complete the task at hand.

+The watch says I'm running 6:45/km pace, my brain thinks I am travelling at 5:00/km.

+I am as strong as I've ever been and today I am an Ironman.

 ![](/assets/jpg/IMG_1309-366x550.jpeg RUNNING THE RED CARPET)
 <h2 style="margin-bottom:4px;">FINAL THOUGHTS</h2>
-I felt more organized the morning of the race and was able to get into the water before the start.

 I did feel hungry on the final leg of the swim, maybe I could have ate more for breakfast.

-I fuelled consistently with two aero bottles, 400ml of maple syrup in one, 350ml and a splash of coffee in the second.
+I fuelled with two aero bottles, 400ml of maple syrup in one, 350ml and a splash of coffee in the second.
 I also had a Maurten gel during the first half of the ride.  ~2850 calories total.

 Legs and lungs felt good on the bike, my lumbar was my limiter.

 Applying sunscreen before bed was a great idea but I need to cover everything exposed (lats).

-After 11 hours of exercise, Pepsi is NOT my friend.
+Pepsi is NOT my friend.

+Kevin didn't catch me on the course today, but his overall time was faster than mine.
+Chapeau my friend, you were a part of what made my experience great.

 IRONMAN may have brought the participants, but it was the people of _Penticton_ that hosted a memorable race.